General Funding Topics

 Is your funding restricted to a particular geographic area?

-What should I do if I'm not sure if my project fits within the scope of one of your priority areas?
+What should I do if I’m not sure if my project fits within the scope of one of your Focus Areas?

 What legal status must my organization have in order to apply?

-The PFB makes grants to nonprofit, tax exempt organizations.
-To be eligible, an organization must have received an Internal Revenue Service Determination Letter indicating that it is an organization described in Section 501(c)(3) and is not a private foundation within the meaning of Section 509(a) of the Internal Revenue Code.
+PFB makes grants to nonprofit, tax exempt, and governmental organizations.
+To be eligible, an organization must have received an Internal Revenue Service Determination Letter indicating that it is an organization described in Section 501(c)(3).

 Currently, we do not fund indirect costs.

-Can a church apply to the PFB for funding?
+Can a church apply to PFB for funding?